Turingery: Turing's method

 In July 1942 Turing spent a few weeks in the Research Section.
 He had become interested in the problem of breaking Tunny from the keys that had been obtained from depths.
 In July, he developed the method of deriving the cam settings from a length of key.
 It involved an iterative, almost trial-and-error, process.
 It relied on the fact that when the differenced psi character is the null character ("·····" or 00000), /, then XOR-ing this with any other character does not change it.
-Thus the delta key character gives the character of the five chi wheels (i.e. $\Delta \chi = \Delta K$).
+Thus the delta key character is the same as that of the five chi wheels (i.e. $\Delta \chi = \Delta K$).

-Given that the delta psi character was the null character half of the time on average, an assumption that $\Delta K = \Delta \chi$ had a 50% chance of being correct.
+Given that the delta psi character was the null character half of the time on average (because the psi wheels moved only 50% of the time) an assumption that $\Delta K = \Delta \chi$ had a 50% chance of being correct.
 The process started by treating a particular $\Delta K$ character as being the Δ$\chi$ for that position.
-The resulting putative bit pattern of × and · for each chi wheel, was recorded on a sheet of paper that contained as many columns as there were characters in the key, and five rows representing the five impulses of the $\Delta \chi$.
-Given the knowledge from Tutte's work, of the periodicity of each of the wheels, this allowed the propagation of these values at the appropriate positions in the rest of the key.
+The resulting putative bit pattern of bits for each chi wheel was recorded on a sheet of paper that contained as many columns as there were characters in the key, and five rows representing the five bits of the $\Delta \chi$.
+Given the knowledge from Tutte's work of the periodicity of each of the wheels, this allowed the propagation of these values at the appropriate positions in the rest of the key.

 A set of five sheets, one for each of the chi wheels, was also prepared.
 These contained a set of columns corresponding in number to the cams for the appropriate chi wheel, and were referred to as a 'cage'.
 So the $\chi_3$ cage had 29 such columns.
 Successive 'guesses' of $\Delta \chi$ values then produced further putative cam state values.
 These might either agree or disagree with previous assumptions, and a count of agreements and disagreements was made on these sheets.
 Where disagreements substantially outweighed agreements, the assumption was made that the $\Delta \psi$ character was not the null character "/", so the relevant assumption was discounted.
 Progressively, all the cam settings of the chi wheels were deduced, and from them the psi and motor wheel cam settings.

 As experience of the method developed, improvements were made that allowed it to be used with much shorter lengths of key than the original 500 or so characters.